 One might accept this

-the midst of joy there must be sorrow, and in the
+midst of joy there must be sorrow, and in the midst of

-midst of life, death —even at Christmas.
-On the other
+life, death —even at Christmas.
+On the other hand, it

-hand, it takes only the slightest shift in
+takes only the slightest shift in perspective to welcome

 To some, its reedy and strident discords are a rallying cry heard o'er the din of even the fiercest battle.
 To others, it sounds like hell—quite literally, for according to popular legend hereabouts, it is the instrument closest to the devil's heart, if one may at all attribute such a goody-goody organ to the Big Bad One.
 It is the instrument played at secret times and secret places during the "tregenda magica", the Witches' Sabbath.
 To yet others, undoubtedly those with no ear for tradition or the supernatural, it is the sweetest music this side of an aerobics class for asthmatic mynah birds.